 After hours of scrolling through the internet day after day, I found two options that suited me.
 I knew from the get-go that I would have preferred to study at Roehampton University: they are one of the highest rated initial teacher education providers in the whole of the UK, and it also happens to be where I study at the moment, and I love it there.
 So, for my choices, I selected the PGCE Primary School Direct route via Roehampton and one of their teaching alliances, and Roehampton’s PGCE Primary route.

 Through research, I found that I had to apply through UCAS.
 In my personal experience, this process was long, slightly complicated and made me the most stressed I had been in a long time.
-If I’m honest, the amount of effort it took for something that should have been so simple made me doubt whether I wanted to continue with the application at all.
-I’m glad I did continue obviously, and I’m not telling you this to put you off the process, but this was just personally how I found it.
+If I’m honest, the amount of effort it took for something that should have been so simple made me feel completely overwhelmed.
+I’m glad I pushed through those emotions though, and I’m not telling you this to put you off the process, but this was just personally how I found it.
 The weight off my shoulders I felt once I had submitted was so relieving.

 For those who went to university, seeing the ‘Personal Statement’ title and ‘UCAS’ again may be a bit of déjà vu.
 Once you’ve filled in all the personal details, education and additional information, I would move straight on to this.
 Those little bits are time consuming, but you want to make sure this statement is perfect.
 Take advantage of any help you may have around you: I asked my university’s Careers team, and my guidance tutor, both of which were amazing and very kind to look at my work.
 The statement can be tough, as you need to find a balance between showing personality and showing your skills.
 Although UCAS ask to show a little personality, one mistake I made in my first draft is writing my statement as too much of a narrative when explaining why I want to be a teacher.